trell991/Maverick-Build-Server/Tooling/Tooling.md

 - Oh-My-Posh
 - Docker Desktop
 - Chocolatey
-### Herre is a  Chocolatey script to install all of the tooling:
+### Herre is a  Chocolatey script to install all of the tooling.
+You can paste this into powershell ISE:

 ```